mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 You can find HTML attribute equivalents for many of the event handler properties; however, you shouldn't use these — they are considered bad practice.
 It might seem easy to use an event handler attribute if you are doing something really quick, but they quickly become unmanageable and inefficient.

-For a start, it is not a good idea to mix up your HTML and your JavaScript, as it becomes hard to parse — keeping your JavaScript separate is best practice; if it is in a separate file you can apply it to multiple HTML documents.
+For a start, it is not a good idea to mix up your HTML and your JavaScript, as it becomes hard to read.
+Keeping your JavaScript separate is a good practice, and if it is in a separate file you can apply it to multiple HTML documents.

 Even in a single file, inline event handlers are not a good idea.
 One button is OK, but what if you had 100 buttons?
 You'd have to add 100 attributes to the file; it would quickly turn into a maintenance nightmare.